lvyuemeng/Noteloom/typst/sm.typ

 $
   Delta(t) = sum_bold(m) P(bold(m)) Delta(t|bold(m))
 $
-For each general ensemble of flipper distribution, which is priori uniform distribution, one can decompose as:
+For each general ensemble of flipper distribution, which is priori a uniform distribution(a.k.a closed system), one can decompose as:

 $
   Delta(t) & = sum_(bold(m)) 1/vec(N, F) Delta(t|bold(m)) \